-While friends, relatives, and readers in the Midwest or East Coast may be quick to scoff at the idea, even those of us here in Arizona have anxiously been awaiting the return of spring.
+While friends, relatives, and readers in the Midwest or East Coast may be quick to laugh at the idea, even those of us here in Arizona have anxiously been awaiting the return of spring.
 Emerging from the long weeks of a (somewhat) frozen winter makes us want to shake of the dust, throw open the windows and welcome the warm weather back into our homes.
 For many people, including myself, there is little better way to kick off the season than with a thorough bout of spring cleaning.

 So this year, in order to provide myself with a bit of extra motivation, I have set forth a challenge: to pick the seven dirtiest, darkest areas of my home to not only clean and organize, but to illuminate with LED lighting… in the hopes that come next spring the results of my labor will still be glowing strong.

 Ambitious?
 Perhaps.
-But more than worth a try for a girl who spends eight to ten hours a day dealing with LED lights.
+But more than worth a try for a woman who spends eight to ten hours a day dealing with LED lights.
 And hopefully, if I do my job right, my own experiences may help to inspire others to take up the challenge themselves (whenever the warm weather finally finds its way to your home!)

-1. Junk Drawer:
+1. The Junk Drawer:

 As soon as the words “dark” and “dirty” fluttered from my keyboard onto the screen, I immediately thought of one place; the junk drawer.
 No matter where I have lived over the years I have never been able to escape the terrible habit of creating that one little drawer stuffed with home office supplies, receipts, unknown keys, and more…

 Step one in revitalizing this area was to remove absolutely everything from the drawer.
 After giving everything a good cleaning, and throwing more than a few items in the trash, I set about installing the LEDs.
-Not wanting too much light in too small a space, I decided to line each edge with Normal Bright Warm White flex strips.
-Along the front inside lip of the drawer I fitted a magnetic switch that would allow the light to turn on and off as the drawer was opened.
-The results were fantastic; what was once a pit of chaos is now well-lit, well-organized, and rather unfit to be called a “junk” drawer anymore.
+Not wanting too much light in too small a space, I decided to line each edge of the drawer with Normal Bright Warm White flex strips.
+Along the front inside lip of the drawer I fitted a magnetic switch to allow the lights to turn on and off as the drawer was opened, and connected to a 1 Amp power supply underneath the cabinet.

-2. Coat Closet:
+2. The Coat Closet:

 To rectify this situation I once again began by emptying out the space entirely, giving each shelf and corner a thorough going over with the dust rag and vacuum.
-Then, before returning everything to its place I installed a single row of Super Bright Flexible LEDs along the upper inside corner of the closet ceiling.
+Then, before returning everything to its place, I installed a single row of Super Bright Flexible LEDs along the upper inside corner of the closet ceiling.
 With a single power supply running to a special motion sensor, I was able to create a bright open storage space without even having to worry about a switch.

-3. Laundry Room:
+3. The Laundry Room:

-Once everything was cleaned and dusted, I set about the task of incorporating LEDs into the room.
-I use the term “room” loosely here, as our laundry space is more of a closet than anything else.
+Once everything was cleaned and dusted, I set about the task of incorporating LEDs into the room– I use the term “room” loosely here, as our laundry space is more of a closet than anything else.
 Still, this area requires a certain degree of task lighting that most closets do not, so unlike the front linen closet, I decided on Ultra Bright Flex for this location.
-I was able to run a small power supply from behind the dryer up to a simple in-line switch on the side wall. the ceiling just inside the closet.
-From there it was as simple as attaching one of our convenient Tiger Paw® connectors to my LED strip, sticking it up along the ceiling, and plugging in the power supply.
+I was able to run a small power supply from behind the dryer up to a simple in-line switch on the side wall.
+From there, it was as simple as attaching one of our convenient Tiger Paw® connectors to my LED strip, sticking it up along the ceiling, and plugging in the power supply.

 5. Crown Molding:

-Since this area would not need to be used for detailed visual tasks, I decided on Normal Bright LEDs, which could provide an ambient glow without overwhelming the room.
+Since this area would not need to be used for detailed visual tasks, I once again decided on Normal Bright LEDs, which could provide a nice ambient glow without overwhelming the room.
 I started by cleaning this area, hauling the vacuum up on top of a chair to reach the various dust bunnies that had collected throughout the year.
-But once the space had been cleared, LED installation was as simple as laying out a line of Normal Bright LED flex tape, wiring an in-line dimmer, and plugging in a 3.8 amp power supply.
-The effect of the light makes a huge difference in brightening the living room, and after dark, the dim glow makes leaves just enough light for a midnight snack!
+But once the space had been cleared, LED installation was as simple as laying out a line of LED flex tape, wiring an in-line dimmer, and plugging in a 3.8 amp power supply.
+The effect makes a huge difference in brightening the living room, and after dark, the dim glow makes leaves just enough light for a midnight snack!

 One of my favorite things about the wintertime is being able to cozy up beside a warm fire.
-Unfortunately, (or fortunately, depending on your perspective) there isn’t much opportunity to use the fireplace more than once or twice a year, the rest of the time it acts as little more than a black void in the middle of our living room.
-The solution?
-LED lighting of course.
+Unfortunately, (or fortunately, depending on your perspective) there isn’t much opportunity to use the fireplace more than once or twice a year in Arizona.
+The rest of the time it acts as little more than a dingy black void in the middle of our living room.
+So here, I decided to get creative.

 7. TV Backlight:

-Then I used one of Inspired LED’s Universal TV Backlight Kits to add a bit of light around the back side of our television.
-Having selected the USB option, I was able to connect the LEDs directly to the USB connector on the TV, allowing the lights to turn on and off in sync with the television itself.
+I then used one of Inspired LED’s Universal TV Backlight Kits to add a bit of light around the back side of our television.
+Having selected the USB option, I was able to connect the LEDs directly to the USB connector on the TV, and this allowed the lights to turn on and off in sync with the television itself.
 This project was one of the easiest to tackle, but it made a tremendous difference in both the look and function of the room.
 After just a few days of using the backlight, I can hardly believe I ever watched TV any other way!